A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Experimental Details

 \subsection{Numerical methods}

 \paragraph{Numerical evaluation of renormalized Ridge $\kappa(z)$.} We computed $\kappa(z)$ as the solution to the self-consistent Silverstein equation

 where $\{\lambda_k\}$ are the eigenvalues of $\Sig$ and $\{w_k\}$ are their normalized weights.
-For scalar $z$, we solved this nonlinear equation using Newton's method with analytical derivative
+For scalar $z$, we solved this nonlinear equation using Newton's method with analytical derivative.
+Using implicit derivative with respect to $\kappa$, we have

-falling back to a robust root-finder for purely real inputs.
+This falls back to a robust root-finder for purely real inputs.
 For a sequence of $z$ values along a path, we used an ``analytic continuation'' procedure in which the solution at the previous $z$ served as the initial guess for the next, ensuring branch continuity and numerical stability, particularly for small $z$.
 Further, we generally start the path from $z$ with high norm and solve with continuation back to small $z$.
 A caching mechanism stored previously computed $(z,\,\kappa)$ pairs, with nearest-neighbor retrieval for initial guesses, further accelerating repeated evaluations.
 This approach yields accurate and smooth $\kappa(z)$ profiles suitable for downstream quadrature-based integration.

-\paragraph{Numerical evaluation of the integral over deterministic equivalence} The analytical results in Eqs.~\ref{eq:gen_sample_exp_DE},\ref{eq:gen_sample_var_DE} involving integral to infinity are not trivial to evaluate.
-To avoid truncation error, we used the following scheme by translating the integration onto a finite domain.
+\paragraph{Numerical evaluation of the integral over deterministic equivalence} The analytical results in Eqs.~\ref{eq:gen_sample_exp_DE},\ref{eq:gen_sample_var_DE}, which involve integrals to infinity, are nontrivial to evaluate.
+To avoid truncation error, we used the following scheme, which maps the integration variable onto a finite domain.

 We approximated the double integral

 using a Gauss--Legendre quadrature scheme combined with the tangent mapping $u = \tan\theta$ to transform the semi-infinite domain $[0,\infty)$ to a finite interval $[0,\pi/2)$.